zeebe-io/zeebe-chaos/chaos-days/2020-10-27/README.md

 ### Conclusion

-I profiled the gateway with and without load but haven't found no memory leak so far.
+I profiled the gateway with and without load but haven't found any memory leak so far.

 ![](result.png)

 With VisualVM and triggering multiple GC's.

 ![](visualvm.png)

+In order to avoid that it uses too much memory and the memory continously grows we should set a limit for the Gateway ([#5699](https://github.com/zeebe-io/zeebe/issues/5699)).

 ### Other Observations